- To make a complaint to the Commission you should complete the complaint form which can be found on the Commission’s website.

 - Please note that the judicial officer or VCAT member you are complaining about may receive a copy of your complaint form.
 Information contained in your complaint form may also be provided to the head of jurisdiction of the judicial officer or VCAT member and in certain circumstances also to the Attorney-General.
 The Commission has an obligation to notify the Independent Broad-based Anti-Corruption Commission (IBAC) about your complaint if it suspects on reasonable grounds that corrupt conduct is occurring or has occurred.

-If your complaint is a protected disclosure (whistleblower complaint) under the Public Interest Disclosures Act 2012 (External link) then the Commission will take steps to ensure your name and identity are not disclosed.
+If your complaint is a protected disclosure (whistleblower complaint) under the Public Interest Disclosures Act 2012 (External link) (External link) then the Commission will take steps to ensure your name and identity are not disclosed.